Afghanistan: Worldwide Travel Information World Countries > Asia > Afghanistan

 This was followed by the 1990s Afghan civil war, the rise and fall of the extremist Taliban government and the 2001–present war.
 In December 2001, the United Nations Security Council authorized the creation of the International Security Assistance Force (ISAF) to help maintain security in Afghanistan and assist the Karzai administration.

-The long time of war made Afghanistan the world's most dangerous country, including the largest producer of refugee and asylum seekers.
+The decades of war made Afghanistan the world's most dangerous country, including the largest producer of refugee and asylum seekers.
 While the international community is rebuilding war-torn Afghanistan, terrorist groups such as the Haqqani Network and Hezbi Islami are actively involved in a nationwide Taliban led insurgency, which includes hundreds of assassinations and suicide attacks.

-Afghanistan is a multiethnic society and its historical status as a crossroads has contributed significantly to its diverse ethnic makeup.
+Afghanistan is a multicultural society and its historical status as a crossroads has contributed significantly to its diverse ethnic makeup.
 The population of the country is divided into a wide variety of ethnolinguistic groups.
 Because a systematic census has not been held in the nation in decades, exact figures about the size and composition of the various ethnic groups are unvailable.

 The Afghan culture has been around for over two millennia, tracing record to at least the time of the Achaemenid Empire in 500 BCE.
 It is mostly a nomadic and tribal society with different regions of the country having their own tradition, reflecting the multi-cultural and multi-lingual character of the nation.
-In the southern and eastern region, as well as western Pakistan which was historical y part of Afghanistan, the people live according to the Pashtu culture by following Pashtu wali, which is an ancient way of life that is still preserved.
+In the southern and eastern region, as well as western Pakistan which was former part of Afghanistan, the people live according to the Pashtu culture by following Pashtu wali, which is an ancient way of life that is still preserved.
 The remaining of the country is culturally Persian and Turkic.
-Some non-Pashtu s who reside in close proximity with Pashtu s have adopted Pashtu wali in a process called Pashtu ization (or Afghanization) while some Pashtu s have been Persianized.
-Millions of Afghans who have been living in Pakistan and Iran over the last 30 years have been influenced by the culture of those neighboring nations.
+Some non-Pashtu s who live in close proximity with Pashtu s have adopted Pashtu wali in a process called Pashtu ization (or Afghanization) while some Pashtu s have been Persianized.
+Millions of Afghans who have been in Pakistan and Iran over the last 30 years have been influenced by the culture of those neighboring nations.